+Arden Glenn A. PARONDA^a, Jose Regin F. REGIDOR ^b, Ma.
+Sheilah G. NAPALANG ^c

+^{a,b} Institute of Civil Engineering, University of the Philippines, Diliman, Quezon City 1101, Philippines

+^a E-mail: ardenglennp@gmail.com

+^b E-mail: jfregidor@up.edu.ph

-Dr. Ma.
-Sheilah G. NAPALANG Associate Professor School of Urban and Regional Planning University of the Philippines Diliman, Quezon City 1101 E-mail: mgnapalang@up.edu.ph Dr. Jose Regin F. REGIDOR Professor Institute of Civil Engineering University of the Philippines Diliman, Quezon City 1101 E-mail: jfregidor@up.edu.ph
+^c School of Urban and Regional Planning, University of the Philippines, Diliman, Quezon City 1101, Philippines

+^c E-mail: mgnapalang@up.edu.ph
-Abstract: This research presents a comparative analysis of Key Performance Indicators (KPIs) of TNCs vs Conventional Taxis.
-The key performance indicators include travel speed, reliability, passenger expense, and quality of service.
-Travel diaries from regular riders of Uber, GrabCar and Conventional Taxi's ran for 30 days in order to gather data and compare its KPIs.
-Hence, additional surveys such as: (1) availability of vehicle check and (2) performance indicator survey were also conducted in order to validate.

-Based from the results of the travel diary submitted, Uber is faster than GrabCar and Conventional Taxi.
-In terms of reliability or the number of available vehicles at a specified pick up point, GrabCar dominates Uber and Conventional Taxi.
-Uber is said to be cheaper than conventional taxis.
-However, GrabCar was costlier among the three (3) transport modes.
-Lastly, Uber and GrabCar has better quality of service compared to conventional taxis.
+Abstract: This research presents the comparative analysis of TNCs and Conventional Taxis and its Key Performance Indicators - travel speed, reliability, passenger expense, and quality of service.
+Data gathering ran for 30 days in travel diary format which served as an effective platform to compare KPIs.
+Hence, additional surveys such as: (1) availability of vehicle check (2) performance indicator were conducted by TNCs and Taxi riders.
+These surveys were designed to maximize the probability of obtaining the objective of collecting reliable data.
+Based on the Travel Diaries results, Uber is significantly faster than GrabCar and Taxi.
+However, in terms of reliability and availability of vehicles at a specified pick up point, GrabCar dominates Uber and Taxi.
+It is noted that Uber offers the lowest pricing rate than conventional taxis while GrabCar costs most among the three transport modes.
+Lastly, Uber and GrabCar provides better quality of service compared to conventional taxis.

-Key words: TNC, Uber, GrabCar, Conventional Taxi, Key Performance Indicators, Taxi, Travel Speed, Reliability, Passenger Expense, Quality of Service
+Keywords: TNCs, Uber, GrabCar, Conventional Taxi, Key Performance Indicators, Taxis